vowsjs/vowsjs.org/templates/pages/doc.md

     {   'GET /': {
             topic: api.get('/'),
-            'shoud respond with a 200 OK': assertStatus(200) },
+            'should respond with a 200 OK': assertStatus(200) },
         'POST /': {
             topic: api.post('/'),
-            'shoud respond with a 405 Method not allowed': assertStatus(405) },
+            'should respond with a 405 Method not allowed': assertStatus(405) },
         'GET /resources (no api-key)': {
             topic: api.get('/resources'),
-            'shoud respond with a 403 Forbidden': assertStatus(403) },
+            'should respond with a 403 Forbidden': assertStatus(403) },
         'GET /resources?apikey=af816e859c249fe'
             topic: api.get('/resources?apikey=af816e859c249fe'),
-            'shoud return a 200 OK': assertStatus(200),
+            'should return a 200 OK': assertStatus(200),
             'should return a list of resources': function (res) {
                 assert.isArray (res.body);
             }